SpryteLabs/Spryte-Docs/docs/userManual.md

  2. A referral is valid for 12 months.
 The total amount spend by that client your referee during the 12 months after the referral will be the basis for your commission.
 Referral comissions are 5% of the basis, credited in Spryte Points to your referral account 30 days after payments made by the referee;
  3. You can't add referrals for companies you currently work for, or colleagues;
  4. For rules around the redeeming of Spryte Points see our Spryte Points Policy;
- 5. Rules 1-4 above are negotiable on a case-by-case basis for exceptional referrals;
+ 5. Rules 1-4 above are negotiable on a case-by-case basis for exceptional Acumulating points increases the influence you have in the platform.
+The higher amount of points you have, more influence and more visbility your profile gets.
+That means more oportunities and more possibilities of growth.
+Therefore, there's a price envolved, since your points can be redeemed

 ## Spryte Points Policy
   Every action in the Spryte Labs website is rewarded by points that can be redeemed as money.
 Those actions are divided into 3 different categories: Simple, Medium and Complex actions.

 ### Simple actions 1pts